 Text fragments can be used to link to a web page and highlight matching text in the URL fragment.
 This can be a great way to add emphasis and context to specific parts of the content you want the user to read by focusing their attention.
 Traditionally if you wanted to link to part of a page you would have your URL followed by the hash (#) and then the ID of that particular part.
-But this is not always possible, especially when linking to a website which you have no control over.
+But this is not always possible, especially when linking to a website that you have no control over.

-What is text fragments
+What is text fragments?

 The scroll to text fragment feature provides support for specifying a text snippet in the URL hash.
-So if I click a link that specifies a fragment, I would be navigated to that fragment of text on the page and the user agent (the browser) would emphasise it to grab my attention.
+So if I click a link that specifies a fragment, I would be navigated to that fragment of text on the page and the user-agent (the browser) would emphasise it to grab my attention.

 Where it’s being used

 One example is Google Search.
 When you search for something and click on a result, Google uses text fragments to highlight the text which Google believes is the answer to your search query.
-The highlighted text is typically in a bright yellow highlighter colour, which is certainly noticable.
+The highlighted text is typically in a bright yellow highlighter colour, which is certainly noticeable.

 How can it be used?